MicrosoftDocs/learn/learn-pr/contributors/become-learn-contributor/includes/2-what-is-learn-contributor.md

 ## Why should you become a contributor?

 Contributions can be large or small, from adding new articles and discussions, to fixing a broken link.
-Your contribution doesn’t need to be gigantic to make a big impact.
+Your contribution doesn’t need to be gigantic to make a large impact.
 All contributions are valuable and help improve the Microsoft technologies and content offerings that many rely on.

 The effects of sharing your knowledge can be far-reaching and long-lasting.
 When you share your knowledge, you’re helping others grow and improve.
 In doing so, you’re also building your collaboration, technical, subject-matter, and content-development skills.
 You’re progressing your own career and skill set while helping others improve theirs.